 1. List Out the Work

 And one thing I’ll say here is that you don’t need to treat this as a strict must-do list.
-It’s more like a list of what’s on your plate right now.
-And for that, it’s better to start by casting a wide net.
-We can pare it down later.
+For a list of everything on your plate right now, it’s better to start by casting a wide net.
+Then, we can pare it down later.

 2. Categorize Your List

 Once you have your list, it’s time to start forming the batches.
-Go through the list, look for patterns, and start putting tasks into categories.
+Go through the list, look for patterns, and begin putting tasks into categories.

 - Respond to work emails